wolfmanjm/kivy-smoothie-host/README.md

 That seems to work if running with or without X.

+*optional*
+This installs a slightly older version of Kivy.
+To install the latest version of kivy do the following...

+    cd ~
+    python3 -m venv smoopivenv
+    ~/smoopivenv/bin/pip3 install kivy[base]
+    cd ~/smoopi
+    ~/smoopivenv/bin/python main.py

 You can skim the rest of the README if you run into issues

 You may also want to disable the modem manager to stop it interfering with serial ports...